sdraaijer/assessment-selection-tool/content/snippets/knowledge/know_tips_ethics.en.md

-*Emphasise the student’s ethical responsibility not to cheat.
+* Emphasize the student’s ethical responsibility not to cheat.